penborter/ben_report/_reviews/Zen-Motorcycle.md

 ---
 layout: book
 book: Zen and the Art of Motorcycle Maintenance
+title: Zen and the Art of Motorcycle Maintenance
+subtitle: by Robert Pirsig
 ---

 > I would like, instead, to be concerned with the question ‘What is best?’, a question which cuts deeply rather than broadly, a question whose answers tend to move the silt downstream.